kramsTuvandu/demo-spring-selenium/README.md

 # demo-spring-selenium
-test triger jenkins only 1
+test triger jenkins only 4
-test 55